 - FDI Inflow:

-Despite the implementation of reform measures, including earlier adoption of a flat tax rate and simplification of the business start-up process, overall improvement in the entrepreneurial environment has been slow and uneven.
-Policies needed to support open markets remain deficient, with the banking sector subject to state-directed lending practices.
+Despite the implementation of reform measures in past years, including adoption of a flat tax rate and simplification of the business start-up process, overall improvement in the business and investment environment has been slow and uneven.
+Corruption and weak rule of law continue to undercut competitiveness and raise transaction costs for entrepreneurs.